 Known locally as Fur Rondy, the event has been going strong since before statehood.
-The event started in 1935 as a three-day sporting event timed to coincide with the return of miners and trappers loaded down with the fruits of a winter of work.
+The event started in 1936 as a three-day sporting event timed to coincide with the return of miners and trappers loaded with the fruits of a winter of work.
 The original event featured skiing, hockey, basketball, boxing, and a children's sled dog race down Fourth Avenue.

-For more information, including the schedule of events and travel specials, visit the Fur Rendezvous website.
+For more information, including the full schedule of events and People Mover bus schedule visit the official Fur Rendezvous website.